 What’s My Communication Style is appropriate for anyone to use for both personal and management development.
 The assessment can be used as a standalone training assessment, or it can be incorporated into a more comprehensive training program on communication skills.
 It makes an effective foundation component for a variety of soft skills training topics, including communication, leadership, team building, and supervisory skills.

-What’s My Communication Style starts with a self assessment that takes approximately 10 minutes to complete.
+How It Works What’s My Communication Style starts with a self assessment that takes approximately 10 minutes to complete.
 Individuals respond to 24 different items relating to both verbal and nonverbal communication by selecting the statement ending that they believe best reflects their perceived communication behavior.
 Scoring the responses provides individuals with a total score for each of the four personal communication styles: Direct, Spirited, Considerate, and Systematic.
 The majority of individuals will show a clear preference for one of styles, which is their Dominant Style.

 If you are planning to use the assessment for classroom training, we recommend you allow approximately 1 hour for interpretation of scores, topic discussion, debrief, and action planning.
 The What’s My Communication Style Facilitator Guide includes everything you need to lead a successful training session from comprehensive background information and activities, to reproducible handouts and even a professional PowerPoint presentation.
 The Facilitator Guide also offers an easy-to-follow workshop outline that expands What’s My Communication Style into a 1.5-hour program.